Trayvon Martin: Florida city backs police chief

-Mr Zimmerman was patrolling the streets of his gated community in Sanford, on the outskirts of Orlando, when he encountered Trayvon Martin on the night of 26 February.'No healing'
+Mr Zimmerman was patrolling the streets of his gated community in Sanford, on the outskirts of Orlando, when he encountered Trayvon Martin on the night of 26 February.

 In Sanford on Monday, the five city commissioners convened a special meeting to discuss the police chief's offer to resign.